No Events Currently Planned

-The Mission of the Biomedical Engineering Program
+The Mission of the Biomedical Engineering Department

-The Biomedical Engineering Program seeks to provide students with the fundamental knowledge and skills needed to excel in the integration of science, engineering, and medicine to improve the quality of life and to become leaders in biomedical engineering.
+The Biomedical Engineering Department seeks to provide students with the fundamental knowledge and skills needed to excel in the integration of science, engineering, and medicine to improve the quality of life and to become leaders in biomedical engineering.

 What is Biomedical Engineering?

 Biomedical Engineering blends traditional engineering techniques with biological sciences and medicine to improve the quality of human health and life.
 The discipline focuses both on understanding complex living systems – via experimental and analytical techniques – and on development of devices, methods and algorithms that advance medical and biological knowledge while improving the effectiveness and delivery of clinical medicine.
-The UConn BME Program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD., 21202-4012; telephone: (410) 347-7700.
+The UConn BME Department is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD., 21202-4012; telephone: (410) 347-7700.

 Study Abroad in Biomedical Engineering

-The UConn BME program has as one of its Educational Objectives the training of global leaders in biomedical engineering.
+The UConn BME Department has as one of its Educational Objectives the training of global leaders in biomedical engineering.
 Participating in study abroad is the first step toward achieving this goal.
 In combination with study abroad in biomedical engineering, students may want to consider a double major, with an additional degree in a foreign language.
 Learn more about this opportunity.

 Dual Degree in BME and a Modern Language

-The BME program offers a five-year dual degree program with the Department of Modern and Classical Languages in French, German, Italian and Spanish.
+The BME Department offers a five-year dual degree program with the Department of Modern and Classical Languages in French, German, Italian and Spanish.
 Students with a strong background in a modern language can usually fulfill the dual degree program in less than five years.
 Supplemented with a study abroad experience, the dual degree program is an excellent preparation for work in the global economy.
 Click here to see a description of the course of study.

 5 Year BME BS + MS Academic Plan